Eschatologue/CM_wiki/docs/character-creation/feat/feat-fighting-style.md

 **Prerequisites:** Warrior Group, Ranger Class, or [Fighting Initiate] feat; Proficiency with Firearms
 **Repeatable:** No

-When you make extra attacks of the :weapon-prop-light: *[Automatic]* weapon property, the number of attacks you make equal to half of your ability modifier(rounded up) used to make the extra attacks does not suffer :d20-disadv:**Disadvantage**.
+When you make extra attacks of the :weapon-prop-automatic: **[Automatic]** weapon property, the number of attacks you make equal to half of your ability modifier(rounded up) used to make the extra attacks does not suffer :d20-disadv:**Disadvantage**.

 ### Fighting Style: Gallian Swordplay
 *1st-level Feat - Homebrew*